 Users will be free to add additional collateral to avoid liquidations.
 Conversely, if the value of the collateral asset increases, a user may choose to repay only a portion of the dUSD, release some collateral, and keep the loan instead of liquidating it completely.
 They send a part of the protocol’s stablecoin revenues to the “Stability Buffer,” a reserve.
-This Ardana stable currency reserve will serve as a liquid backstop that will maintain the price stability of the Ardana stablecoins.
+This Ardana stable currency reserve will serve as a liquid backstop to maintain the Ardana stablecoins’ price stability.

 Finally, the debt ceiling is the maximum amount of dUSD that a single form of collateral can generate to guarantee that the collateral portfolio is sufficiently diverse.

 OccamX aspires to be the most popular DEX for Cardano native tokens by offering excellent trading execution and various financial services.
-While it has critical crypto assets available on the platform, OccamX aims to become the leading trading platform for decentralized spot and derivatives trading.
+While critical crypto assets are available on the platform, OccamX aims to become the leading decentralized spot and derivatives trading platform.
 Developers designed the OccamX DEX to be an integrated, larger, more efficient, more liquid, and fairer system than its predecessors.
 A more holistic governance model will drive the DEX.
 The holistic and elaborate governance layer will increase the amount of “good” liquidity flowing into the protocol.

 OccamX is essentially the merger of these and many other DeFi mechanisms that form a single decentralized meta-trading platform.
 As such, OccamX will take DeFi capital efficiency to a new level.
 Each Lovelace or Satoshi of liquidity supplied will earn double for the market maker.

-ErgoDex, a cross-chain DEX between the Cardano blockchain and Ergo, is currently under development and launched in beta in Q3 2021.
-The plan is a full launch in Q2 2022, following the Goguen mainnet, that brings Smart Contracts to the Cardano blockchain, enabling the implementation of DEX and oracle groups.
+ErgoDex, a cross-chain DEX between the Cardano blockchain and Ergo, is currently under development and will be launched in beta in Q3 2021.
+The plan is a full launch in Q2 2022, following the Goguen mainnet, which brings Smart Contracts to the Cardano blockchain, enabling the implementation of DEX and Oracle groups.

 Minswap offers a different approach.
 For example, see the features highlighted in their Whitepaper, such as:

 They also focus more on construction than fundraising.
-However, since no DEX has launched or provided test environments, comparisons are difficult.
+However, comparisons are difficult since no DEX has launched or provided test environments.

-Minswap will concentrate on establishing a variety of AMM liquidity pools and allowing users to route their trades via the most efficient pools (this multi-pool routing feature could later become a DEX aggregator).
+Minswap will establish various AMM liquidity pools and allow users to route their trades via the most efficient pools (this multi-pool routing feature could later become a DEX aggregator).

-They’ll also include features that will assist the Cardano ecosystem to grow, such as an IFO launch pad, which will allow other projects to launch their tokens without fear of IDO sniper bots.
-They’ll also have a delegation policy that's SPO-friendly and promotes network decentralization.
-Its mission is to be a unique platform for companies to publish their tokens and supporters to buy and support them.
+They’ll also include features that will assist the Cardano ecosystem to grow, such as an IFO launch pad, allowing other projects to launch their tokens without fear of IDO sniper bots.
+They’ll also have an SPO-friendly delegation policy that promotes network decentralization.
+Its mission is to be a unique platform for companies to publish their tokens and for supporters to buy and support them.

 Market makers have always backed centralized backlog exchanges.
-Large trading businesses or brokerage houses with a lot of cash, financial competence, and regulatory compliance are often market makers.
+Large trading businesses or brokerage houses with much cash, financial competence, and regulatory compliance are often market makers.
 They earn from the trading spread by facilitating high liquidity on centralized exchanges (difference between the bid and ask prices).
-However, with the emergence of decentralized exchanges and DeFi, the notion of automated market-making (AMM) has gained traction, allowing individual shops to become market makers and benefit swiftly from trading fees.
+However, with the emergence of decentralized exchanges and DeFi, automated market-making (AMM) has gained traction, allowing individual shops to become market makers and benefit swiftly from trading fees.

 ADAX is an automated liquidity protocol that facilitates transactions within the Cardano ecosystem, wholly decentralized and non-custodial.
-ADAX has no order book: they remove all intermediaries, complexity, and cumbersome procedures from the equation, offering users unlimited freedom to trade without censorship or losing control over their assets.
-Users can maintain complete control of their tokens and not give up their private keys to register their orders on a centralized exchange.
-In this way, decentralization is about user privacy and eliminating the risk of asset loss in the unlikely event that the exchange’s security is compromised.
+It has no order book: they remove all intermediaries, complexity, and cumbersome procedures, offering users unlimited freedom to trade without censorship or losing control over their assets.
+Users can control their tokens and not give up their private keys to register their orders on a centralized exchange.
+This way, decentralization is about user privacy and eliminating the risk of asset loss if the exchange’s security is compromised.

 ADAX’s vision is no less ambitious than becoming UniSwap, a unicorn in the Cardano network.
 ADAX seeks to prevent the need for centralized intermediaries, paving the way for fully decentralized, censorship-resistant, and secure commerce in the Cardano ecosystem.
-ADAX users will be able to execute Smart Contract-based transactions instantly and at only a fraction of the cost of the Ethereum network.
+ADAX users can execute Smart Contract-based transactions instantly and at only a fraction of the cost of the Ethereum network.